Introduction to Networks

 |Course Name||Introduction to Networks|

-• Describe the role of protocol layers in data networks;
+2. Describe the roles of protocol layers in networking models

-• Design, calculate and apply subnet masks and addresses to fulfill given requirements in IPv4 and IPv6 networks;
+4. Design and calculate subnet masks to fulfill given requirements in IPv4 and IPv6 networks

 |Section||Cost||Semester||Start Date||End Date||Meeting Times||Campus|